CHAPTERS 27-29

 “I can do it.”

-“Who was that guard, anyway?” she asked instead.
+“Who was that guard?” she asked.

+“Not who we thought he was,” James said.
+“I’m not allowed to give names.”
 He gestured toward the door, as if he barely had the strength to lift his arm.
 “This way.
 Please be careful.”

 His sullenness angered her, but she complied.
 The guard stepped forward as James moved toward the door.
 Heather found herself sandwiched between the two, her metal feet clicking against the floor.